RIVER CLEANUP IMPACT

 Photo: Luke Ward.

 The River Cleanup operates through RMC's Yellowstone River Research Center.
 Statistics for the last few years can be found below.
-More detailed reports are available below.
-Since 2021 the below summary includes the annual float day plus additional special project days.
+More detailed reports are available.
+Since 2021 the summary includes the annual float day plus additional special project days.

 The River Cleanup operates through RMC's Yellowstone River Research Center.
 Statistics for the last few years can be found below.
-More detailed reports are available below.
-Since 2021 the below summary includes the annual float day plus additional special project days.
+More detailed reports are available.
+Since 2021 the summary includes the annual float day plus additional special project days.

 River Cleanup Year |